Live at Yankee Stadium (Billy Joel video): Remastered version

 The concert was remastered in 2022 and given a limited theatrical release on October 5 and 9, 2022.
 The re-mastered concert, with additional songs, was released on CD and DVD on November 4, 2022.
-Billy Joel is the only recording artist to perform at Yankee Stadium, Giants Stadium and Shea Stadium.
+Joel is the only recording artist to perform at Yankee Stadium, Giants Stadium and Shea Stadium.

+Historical significance

+The Yankee Stadium concerts have been cited as one of Joel’s most remembered live performances, reflecting both his status as a New York-born artist and his popularity at the height of his commercial success in the early 1990s.
+The shows contributed to a broader trend of large-scale stadium concert films that became increasingly common during the late 20th century.

 Track listing

 CD

 All songs written by Billy Joel.